 About Our Town

-On the right as you enter town, a travellers stop called Jones Park and the War Memorial.
-Behind this is the Murrumbateman Recreation Ground, a large multi-purpose recreation area with tennis courts, equestrian arenas, sports oval, Scout Hall being built, a weatherboard community hall, the village green where the markets are held, an outdoor stage and other facilities.
+On the other side of the highway is Jones Park and War Memorial and the entrance to the Murrumbateman Recreation Ground – a major sport/event precinct with equestrian arenas and cross country course, tennis courts, a single oval, a Scout Hall being built, community hall, the village green where markets are held, an outdoor stage, Menshed and other facilities.

-Turn left or right off the Highway to see rural residential lifestyle estates, homes on arge blocks residents embraced the rural lifestyle, with large gardens, orchards and vineyards.
-Many owners also keep animal such as horses, sheep, goats, cattle or alpacas.
+Turn left or right off the Highway you will find rural residential lifestyle estates, homes on large blocks where residents embrace the rural lifestyle.

-Turn up South Street and stop at the historic Murrumbateman Bush Cemetery and see the magnificent artwork on a large water reservoir – it features Gang Gangs, Golden Sun Moth, rare flora and fauna of a critically endangered box gum grassy woodland within the Cemetery.
+Turn up South Street to the historic Murrumbateman Bush Cemetery to see a magnificent artwork on the water reservoir – featuring Gang Gangs, Golden Sun Moth, rare flora and fauna found in the critically endangered box gum grassy woodland of the Cemetery.

 History